Stoke Newington: Administrative history

-Stoke Newington was permitted to become an independent Borough, and most of South Hornsey (also a part of the Finsbury Division was transferred to Stoke Newington in order to increase the size of the new authority.
-Parts of South Hornsey had previously been exclaves which separated southern Stoke Newington from the rest of the area.
-The Finsbury Division was abolished at that time.
+Stoke Newington was permitted to become an independent borough, and most of South Hornsey (also a part of the Finsbury Division was transferred to it to increase the new authority's size.
+Parts of South Hornsey had previously been exclaves that separated southern Stoke Newington from the rest of the area.
+The Finsbury Division was abolished.

-Stoke Newington lost its independence in 1965, when it merged with the Metropolitan Boroughs of Hackney and Shoreditch to form the new London Borough of Hackney.
+Stoke Newington lost its independence in 1965, when it merged with the metropolitan boroughs of Hackney and Shoreditch to form the new London Borough of Hackney.

 Representation

-Stoke Newington is part of the Hackney North and Stoke Newington constituency which has been represented by Labour MP Diane Abbott since 1987.
+Stoke Newington is part of the Hackney North and Stoke Newington constituency, which has been represented by Labour MP Diane Abbott since 1987.

 History

 Early

-Stoke Newington or 'new town in the wood', has been lightly settled for hundreds of years, close to larger neighbouring Saxon settlements near the River Lea.
+Stoke Newington, or 'new town in the wood', has been lightly settled for hundreds of years, close to larger neighbouring Saxon settlements near the River Lea.
 In the 19th century it was discovered that Stoke Newington Common and Abney Park Cemetery had been part of a Neolithic working area for axe-making, some examples of which can be seen in the Museum of London.

-In the Middle Ages and Tudor times, it was a very small village a few miles from the city of London, frequently visited by wayfarers as a pit stop before journeying north, Stoke Newington High Street being part of the Cambridge road (A10).
+In the Middle Ages and Tudor times, it was a very small village a few miles from the city of London, frequently visited by wayfarers as a stopping point before journeying north, Stoke Newington High Street being part of the Cambridge road (A10).
 At this date the whole manor was owned by St. Paul's Cathedral and yielded a small income, enough to support part of their work.
 During the 17th century the Cathedral sold the Manor to William Patten, who became the first Lord of the Manor.
 His initials 'WP' and the motto 'ab alto' can be seen inscribed above the doorway of the old church next to Clissold Park.